 Online rental property listings are a popular target for scammers.
 While applying online is convenient, there are simple steps to keep you and your money safe during your search.

-Searching for a new rental can be daunting.
-There’s a lot to think about: location, the number of bedrooms, whether your new place will be close to good coffee or come with good public transport access.
-You don’t want to have to worry if the place is real, or whether the landlord exists.
+Finding a new home can be a daunting prospect for many renters.
+There’s a lot to think about: location, the number of bedrooms, whether your new place will be close to decent coffee or come with good public transport access.

 In today’s digitally-dependent landscape, rental scams are a fact of life.
 But the thought of online scammers should not scare you from applying for your new home.
 Rent.com.au offers these tips to help protect yourself online: